 According to the law, you can be convicted of failing to present a driver’s license if the following statements apply to your situation:

-If the above-listed statements apply to your case, you could face a damaging conviction.
-To avoid the consequences that come with such a conviction, you’ll want to work with an experienced attorney.
+You will get a misdemeanor on your criminal record if convicted under CA Vehicle Code Section 12951(a).
+To avoid the consequences of such a conviction, you’ll want to work with an experienced attorney.
 A lawyer can use evidence to build a defense case and combat your charges in court.

 Resisting Arrest

-According to California PC §148, when you delay, resist, or obstruct the police in their official duties, you could be charged with resisting arrest.
-This is a misdemeanor offense, punishable by as much as one year in county jail and fines as high as $1000.
+According to California PC §148, resisting arrest is a misdemeanor punishable by up to one year in county jail and fines as high as $1000.
+When you delay, resist, or obstruct the police in their official duties, you could be charged with resisting arrest.

 Driving Without a License

-Under California VC §12500, driving without a license will typically be prosecuted as a traffic violation as opposed to a criminal offense.
+Under California VC §12500, simply driving without a license is a traffic violation.
 You could face this infraction if you were previously unlicensed, failed to obtain your California resident driver’s license, or failed to renew your existing driver’s license.

 Providing False Identification to a Police Officer

-Challenging the allegations under California VC §12951(a) – failing to present a driver’s license can be challenging.
-Although the statute specifically states that charges should be dismissed if you can produce a valid driver’s license in court, you could have a hard time getting charges dropped if you’ve been charged with this offense before.
+Although the statute specifically states that charges should be dismissed if you can produce a valid driver’s license in court, you could have difficulty getting charges dropped if you’ve been charged with this offense before.

 You Were Not the Driver of the Vehicle

-If you were not operating a vehicle at the time of the police stop, you should not be charged under California Vehicle Code Section 12951(a).
+If you were not operating a vehicle at the time of the police stop, you should not be charged under this law.
 You are under no legal obligation to carry your valid driver’s license with you if you are not going to be operating a vehicle and will only be traveling as a passenger.

 Police Did Not Have Probable Cause